Más y Menos

-Más y Menos are fictional superhero twins, around the age of 12, from the Teen Titans animated television series, affiliated with the Titans East team.
-They are among the few heroes on the series not to have originated in the comic book.
-Taken out of context, their names translate from Spanish to "More and Less", but in their particular context (i.e. the symbols on their chests and their rallying cry), their names mean "Plus and Minus" as both "más" and "menos" can be used as mathematics terms.
-Más y Menos are both voiced by Freddy Rodriguez.
+Más y Menos are superheroes appearing in media published by DC Comics.
+They originated in the Teen Titans animated series, voiced by Freddy Rodriguez, before being incorporated into the main comics continuity.

 Fictional character biography

 Teen Titans (TV series 2003-2006 and tie-in comics)

-Más y Menos are a pair of Spanish-speaking twins from Guatemala who can move at superhuman speeds, but only when they are in contact with each other, possess a mental link, and are also known for their battle cry "¡Más o Menos, sí podemos!" which translates as, "Plus or Minus, yes we can!".
+Más y Menos are a pair of Spanish-speaking twins from Guatemala who can move at superhuman speeds, but only when they are in contact with each other, possess a mental link, and are also known for their battle cry "¡Más y Menos, sí podemos!" which translates as, "More and Less, yes we can!".
 First appearing in the Teen Titans episode "Titans East" as founding members of the titular team, they establish a base in Steel City with help from Cyborg so they can locate Brother Blood.
 However, Blood attacks and brainwashes Titans East before forcing them to attack Cyborg.
 The original Teen Titans arrive to help and free Titans East from Blood's control while Cyborg defeats Blood himself.

-In the episode "For Real", Control Freak uses his remote control to force Más y Menos to speak English, though the effect wears off as of "Calling All Titans", in which they battle Johnny Rancid and Cinderblock, but get separated when Menos is captured.
-An escaping Más seeks out Beast Boy for help and use his link to locate his brother, but the link gets severed when the Brotherhood of Evil flash-freeze Menos.
-In "Titans Together", Más and Beast Boy join forces with Pantha, Herald, and Jericho to rescue their fellow Titans and defeat the Brotherhood.
+In the episode "Calling All Titans", Más y Menos battle Johnny Rancid and Cinderblock, but are separated when Menos is captured.
+An escaping Más seeks out Beast Boy for help and attempts to locate Menos, but their mental link is severed when the Brotherhood of Evil flash-freeze Menos.
+In "Titans Together", Más and Beast Boy join forces with Pantha, Herald, and Jericho to rescue the other Titans and defeat the Brotherhood.

-In Teen Titans Go!, Más y Menos race Kid Flash, who despite being faster than them, loses because of his overconfidence.

 Mainstream DC comics

-Both characters later appeared in the mainstream DC Comics.

-In Teen Titans #38, Más y Menos joined—and left—the Teen Titans during the missing year after the Infinite Crisis.
-They are also portrayed as being older than their animated counterparts.

-In Final Crisis #1, they team up with Sparx and Empress to battle the Mirror Master and Doctor Light.
-After a short battle in which the villains win, the two are laid out, impaled with shards of glass.
-The Director's Cut states that they survived, albeit in bad condition; they can be seen limping in the foreground to the Hall of Justice in a later panel.

-Más y Menos appear in a pin-up drawn by Brett Booth in Teen Titans #100, the final issue of the series.
-They are shown in a high-speed water balloon fight with Kid Flash.
+Más and Menos are later introduced into the main comics continuity.
+They are depicted as former members of the Teen Titans who joined and left the group following the events of Infinite Crisis.
+In the limited series Speed Force, the two are forced to become enforcers for the villainous alliance Symphonee.